PatrickLisiecki/ttp-assignment-two/README.md

 # TTP Assignment 2

+Assignment for the Tech Talent Pipeline Summer 2023 Bootcamp

+## Description

 The following (12) are some of the most popular and used methods in functional languages:

 - forEach